jamiephillips212/reading-notes/README.md

 Hello!
 Welcome to my Code Fellows Journal.
 I'm Jamie Phillips.
 I wanted to thank you for checking out my journey through the Code Fellows bootcamp courses.
 Here's a few small tidbits about me:

 - I used to be part of a choir group back in Highschool and have a bit of performing arts under my belt.
+(I didn't take choir my final year of highschool.)
 - Took theatre during Highschool. (but only took it my Freshman and Sophomore years)
 - Current favorite artists are Keshi, Demxnita, Glaive, and eaJ.